 Step 2.
 Now, unplug the video cable from the CPU.
 (HDMI/VGA/DVI Cable.)

-Tip: If you’re using VGA Cable to connect the Monitor to CPU.
+Tip: If you’re using VGA Cable to connect the Monitor to the CPU.
 Then, do use a “VGA to HDMI Converter“.
-And, connect HDMI cable into the HDMI port.
+And, connect the HDMI cable into the HDMI port.
 And, if you’re using a dedicated graphics card on your PC.
 Then, connect the video cable to the graphics card port, not on the motherboard display port.